0xpedrojorge/Rust_Interpreter/README.txt

 DONE d) Test with examples that make use of the new operators, for instance the available 'example3.txt'.

-e) Define a new file printAbsTree.c and define there a C function printExpr(Expr* exp) which prints the abstract syntax tree stored in the Expr C structure exp.
+DONE e) Define a new file printAbsTree.c and define there a C function printExpr(Expr* exp) which prints the abstract syntax tree stored in the Expr C structure exp.

 f) Change the main function to print the abstract syntax tree.